ADD CONDITION

 How does MAXIMUM STRENGTH Medicated Foot Powder work?

-It offers triple relief by controlling odor, absorbing moisture, and relieving itch, and is clinically tested with a soothing, talc-free formula.
+It offers triple relief by controlling odor, absorbing moisture, and relieving itch, and is clinically tested and talc-free.

 Who can use this foot powder?

 Adults and children 2 years and older can apply it freely up to 3 or 4 times daily.
-For children under 2 years, consult a doctor.
+For children under 2 years, you should ask a doctor.

 Are there any warnings for using this product?

 Yes, it is for external use only, and you should avoid contact with eyes.
-Stop use and consult a doctor if the condition worsens or symptoms persist for more than 7 days.
+Stop use and ask a doctor if the condition worsens or symptoms persist for more than 7 days.

 What should I do if I accidentally ingest the powder?

-In case of accidental ingestion, get medical help or contact a poison control center immediately.
+In case of accidental ingestion, get medical help or contact a poison control center right away.

 How should I store MAXIMUM STRENGTH Medicated Foot Powder?